-A. Transcripts.
+Section 2.
+Transcripts.

-1. The District's bond counsel shall provide the District with two copies of a full transcript related to the issuance of securities (for each issue).
-The transcript shall be delivered in the following form: one bound soft copy and one USB and transcripts shall be delivered to the District within six months following the date of issuance of securities.
+The District's bond counsel shall provide the District with two copies of a full transcript related to the issuance of securities for each issue.
+The transcript shall be delivered in the following form: one bound soft copy and one USB.
+All transcripts shall be delivered to the District within six months following the date of issuance of securities.
 It is expected that the transcript will include a full record of the proceedings related to the issuance of securities, including proof of filing an 8038-G or 8038-GC, if applicable.
+All transcripts will be retained by the Superintendent at the District's business office.